brickjs/near-cache/README.md

 ### Near Cache

-In distributed system, remote operations, including accesses to Redis cache, have relatively high latencies.
+In a distributed system, remote operations, including accesses to Redis cache, have relatively high latencies.
 Near cache (in server memory cache) will reduce both the remote server and Redis load.

-Data which will not be updated within a fixed interval will benefit most for the near cache.
+Data which will not be updated within a fixed interval will benefit most from the near cache.
 Hourly weather data is a good example.

 ## Usage